aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Gets a value indicating whether a cell can be modified or not.

+**Remarks**

 Locking cells has no effect unless the worksheet is protected.

 **Returns:**
 boolean